mhakimih1988/CommercialBosonicQCSurvey/XanaduSF/README.md

 We adopted and modified these examples to make them compatible with **Xanadu’s `simulon_gaussian` backend**, introducing only minor changes where needed to fit the constraints of this simulator.

 During our research and implementation process, we encountered a number of important constraints and challenges specific to these platforms.
+It is worth noting that this work needs improvement to get more accurate results.
+So far we've been able to make the algorithm work programmatically on the backend simulator.

 ---